usgs/best-practices/DISCLAIMER.md

 presented in this repository is in direct conflict with official policy, one must defer to official USGS policy.

 This information is preliminary and is subject to revision.
-The information is provided on the condition that neither the U.S. Geological Survey nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the information.
+It is being provided to meet the need for timely best science.
+The information is provided on the condition that neither the U.S. Geological Survey nor the U.S.
+Government shall be held liable for any damages resulting from the authorized or unauthorized use of the information.